MatasKa/GMD1-Top-Down-Game/README.md

-# GMD1 RogueBit
+# GMD1 - RogueBit
- a game for the GMD1 course
+ a game for the GMD1 course, at VIA University College.

 # Video:
 https://www.youtube.com/watch?v=rRmMAjzgTNk